Amey-Thakur/DATA-STRUCTURES-AND-DATA-STRUCTURES-LAB/README.md

 ### Acknowledgments

-Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Data Structures.
-Their clear teaching and continued support helped me develop a strong understanding of algorithmic foundations and structural design.
+Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance.
+Their instruction was fundamental to the completion of this coursework.

-Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.
+Special thanks to the mentors and peers whose collaboration, feedback, and support were instrumental during the development of these projects.

 ---